 Craig’s review… Do you know what the nicest sight in the world is?
 It’s walking over Waterloo Bridge with the rain bashing against your wet head, wind biting into you as it whips along the river, and the Strand Palace Hotel coming into view as you walk around the corner.
 They even have a bowler-hatted gentleman on the door to hold it open for you.

 The lobby is colossal.
 They’ve got four or five women behind the desk, a few restaurants coming off the side, a jewellery shop and a cafe, bar, the obligatory aquarium, and a few computers for surfing the net.
-I’ve actually stayed here a couple of times already so luckily I already know I like the place, or I probably would have moaned about the room… because this is the smallest one I’ve ever been given.
-But all of their previous rooms have been pretty decent so I’ll let them off.
+I’ve stayed here a couple of times already which is lucky otherwise I probably would have moaned about the room – this is the smallest one I’ve ever had.
+But all of their others have been pretty decent so I’ll let them off.

 It has all the normal stuff in it: TV, telephone, desk, safe, hair dryer and free Wi-Fi.
 It also has a bin, a window, some carpet, four walls and a door (I like to be thorough).
 The bathroom is quite roomy with a shower and a bath.
 I know from previous visits that not all the rooms have a bath – so I made a point of asking for one on my booking.
 That’s a sign of getting old – needing a decent bed and a bath in the room.
 When I was younger I used to go to Australia and some of the pokey old rooms I stayed in didn’t even have a TV.
 I didn’t care though – I used to stay in hostels as well.
 You wouldn’t catch me doing that these days.
 I’m like the princess and the pea these days.
 Even The Ritz has trouble keeping me happy.